GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 description: Learn how to launch a Compute Engine VM that will delete itself after a set duration, insuring that costly resources are not left running.
 author: engelke
 tags: Compute Engine, self-deleting, education, cost control
-date_published: 2019-03-18
+date_published: 2019-04-30
 ---
 # Create a Self-Deleting Virtual Machine on Google Compute Engine

 Learning to use Google Cloud is best done hands-on, by actually creating, using, and removing resources.
-But a common problem with doing this is learners may forget to clean up their resources when finished trying something, resulting in continuing running resources, often at a cost.
+But a common problem with doing this is that learners may forget to clean up their resources when finished trying something, resulting in continuing running resources, often at a cost.

-This tutorial shows how to create Compute Engine instances (virtual machines) that will automatically delete themselves after a set time, insuring that those resources will not remain, and incur charges, indefinitely even if the learner forgets to clean them up.
+This tutorial shows how to create Compute Engine instances (virtual machines) that will automatically delete themselves after a set time, insuring that those resources will not remain and incur charges indefinitely even if the learner forgets to clean them up.
 This will be particularly useful in class settings.